Section 8 of The Arbitration Act VI: Arbitrable Disputes

 No.

-The above stated position of law, consequent to The Arbitration and Conciliation (Amendment) Act, 2015 has remained the same and has been effectively considered by Hon’ble Justice Ashok Bhushan in M/s.
+The above stated position of law, consequent to The Arbitration and Conciliation (Amendment) Act, 2015 has remained same and has been effectively considered by Hon’ble Justice Ashok Bhushan in M/s.
 Emaar MGF Land Limited v.
 Aftab Singh, Review Petition [Civil] Nos.
 2629-2630 of 2018.
 It is not ‘decipherable from any material’ that the Amendment aimed to do away with special or additional remedies.
 National Seeds Corporation Limited is still ‘good law’.
-The Amendment does not interfere with jurisdiction of the Consumer Forum to decide Consumer-Disputes.
-However, if Arbitration is ‘opted’ for by the Aggrieved/X-Consumer, there is no ‘inhibition’ to ‘proceed’ with the possible Consumer-Dispute as an Arbitration-Dispute.
+The Amendment does not interfere with jurisdiction of Consumer Forums to decide Consumer-Disputes.
+However, if Arbitration is ‘opted’ for by Aggrieved/X-Consumer, there is no ‘inhibition’ to ‘proceed’ with the possible Consumer-Dispute as an Arbitration-Dispute.

 Booz Allen and Hamilton Inc., (2011) 5 SCC 532 referred to Non-Arbitrable Cases.
 Also, Vimal Kishor Shah, (2016) 8 SCC 788.
 The Amendment has not set Booz Allen at naught too.
 There is no such ‘legislative intendment’ or ‘contemplated consequence’.